 Joining them is Diego Forlán.

 Like many Uruguayans, Forlán came from a footballing family.
 His father and grandfather participated in World Cups and won Copa Americas.
-Such heritage inevitably carried expectations.
+Such lineage inevitably carried expectations.

-The pressure felt by Forlán represented an ongoing theme in Uruguayan football.
-Indeed, the desire to return to the good times has plagued the Uruguayan psyche for many years.
-The pressure has condemned many Uruguayan players to failure.
+The pressure felt by Forlán is an ongoing theme in Uruguayan football, the desire to return to the heroic old days consuming the national psyche.
+This pressure has condemned many Uruguayan players to failure.
 Yearning for past glories, Uruguay became desperate and ugly.

 Forlán exceeded expectations.
-He did so by doing things differently.
+He did so by being different.

-Forlán wasn’t a magician, a trickster, or a fighter.
-He was different.
-Diego was calm and dedicated.
+Diego wasn’t a magician, a trickster, or a fighter.
+He was calm and dedicated.
 He didn’t make noise, he made goals.
 He was an example to his teammates.

 Forlán’s international career is a lesson on how to cope with pressure.
 He was able to take the weight of his family name and make it his own.
-His dedication provides an example, and in it hope, to a national team looking for success on the world stage.
+His dedication provides an example, and in it hope, to a national team so desperate to return to the top of the world.

 Is Uruguay in good hands?
 I’m not sure.
 Suárez is a superstar, one of the world’s best.
 He is also unstable.
-Cavani has talent, but usually falls short for the national team.
+Cavani is immense, but sometimes falls short for the national team.